-Elaine Murray, Vice President
+Elaine Murray, Chair

 Elaine first volunteered for the PLEA Board in 2011 when she retired from Community Living BC, a newly created Crown Corporation.
 As Director of Organizational Development, she was responsible for all aspects of service design and implementation including human resource management.
 Prior to this, Elaine held a range of positions within the Ministry of Children and Family Services from Childcare Counsellor to Assistant Deputy Minister.
 In all her roles Elaine vigorously championed the rights of children and youth, and holds a strong belief that the best model of service delivery is individualized support services, combined with family care homes in the community when necessary.

 Margaret joined our Board of Directors in 2002.
 She is currently an Associate Professor with the School of Social Work at the University of British Columbia where she teaches in the areas of social work and the law and feminist theories.
 She has a particular interest in policy and practice issues at the interface between child welfare and justice systems.
 Her ongoing research interests concern decision making about children.
 She is the author of Judicial Decision Making in Cases of Child Sexual Abuse, published by UBC Press.
 Margaret previously taught at Ryerson Polytechnic University, the University of Toronto and York University.
 Her career also includes many years spent as a social worker and an administrator in both young offender and adult correctional facilities.

 Donald Gordon is a business person in Vancouver.
 He joined our Board in 2012.
 He is also a long-time Director of a wilderness leadership program for youth, including at-risk youth, in northern BC.